codycarter1763/Arcade-Table-Restoration/README.md

 For the restoration, I decided to take another step to making this aracde table truly special.
 I added individually-addressable LED strips to the perimeter as an underglow with an ESP32 for custom effects.
 As I wanted to keep everything looking as original as possible, I used the eight original buttons and number dials on the side of the unit to control RGB presets.

 ## RGB Strip
 The RGB strip uses the WS2812 RGB LEDs that use a common data bus to communicate and determine how to behave.
-The way this works is the ESP 32 sends out a stream of 24 bit data in the form of.
-Where each bit can be a 1 or 0.
+The way this works is the ESP 32 sends out a stream of 24 bit data in the form of,

 ![Green](https://img.shields.io/badge/GGGGGGGG-00FF00?style=flat&logo=)
 ![Red](https://img.shields.io/badge/RRRRRRRR-FF0000?style=flat&logo=)
 ![Blue](https://img.shields.io/badge/BBBBBBBB-0000FF?style=flat&logo=)

+Where each bit can be a 1 or 0.

 The LED will read the first 24 bits of data that it recieves and stores it in its data latch, and then sends out the remaining data to the next LED and so on.